notsag-dev/hacking-tools-for-web-developers/README.md

 Shellcodes: No Results
 ```

 This is the result of searching exploits for the IIS 6.0 web server that was detected before using both Nmap and Nikto.
-It can be appreciated that several exploits were found for this particular version of IIS, having on the left column a short description of the vulnerability, and on the right colum the path of exploits and other files with relevant information.
+It can be appreciated that several exploits were found for this particular version of IIS, having on the left column a short description of the vulnerability, and on the right column the path of exploits and other files with relevant information.

 Tip: To retrieve the exact location of the exploits or info files on your system, let's say for the first one listed which is `windows/remote/21057.txt`,  run `searchsploit -p windows/remote/21057.txt`.
 If `locate` is available, `locate windows/remote/21057.txt` would also work.